 Farmers, too, may have misunderstandings about the intent of decision-makers and other public figures.
-Sometimes, farmers feel overwhelmod and unable to sur feel overwhelmed and unable to sustain the constant vigilance needed to avoid being squeezed from their land by increasing urban pressures and conflicts.
+Sometimes, farmers feel overwhelmed and unable to sustain the constant vigilance needed to avoid being squeezed from their land by increasing urban pressures and conflicts.